 Australia was the first country in the world to introduce uniform national all-age mandatory bicycle helmet legislation, beginning in 1990.
 Western Australia (WA) commenced police enforcement of the law on July 1, 1992.

-This website mostly presents research on the helmet law impact in Australia where a 2015 national survey shows cycling participation still below pre-law 1990 levels and in a statistically significant decline since 2011 - a substantial public health and road safety setback that will hopefully be considered by a 2015/16 Senate Economics References Committee inquiry into government regulation of personal choice (see public submissions).
+This website mostly presents research on the helmet law impact in Australia where a 2015 national survey shows cycling participation still below pre-law 1990 levels and in a statistically significant decline since 2011.
+This is a substantial public health and road safety setback that will hopefully be considered by a 2015/16 Senate Economics References Committee inquiry into government regulation of personal choice that has received more public submissions than all upper house inquiries except climate change in recent years, with a huge majority opposed to helmet laws (see public submissions).

 WA's mainstream press has stated off the record that it doesn't wish to publish the facts on this website because "it's not the sort of information we think the public should know".
 There is little media, academic or political interest in evidence showing the law's impact on pre and post law cycling participation or injury rates, nor the widespread public opposition to helmet laws after 25 years of enforcement - despite a division of the ruling WA Liberal Party putting a motion at its 2015 annual conference for the adult law to be repealed (newspaper reader poll shows 64.4% want the helmet law scrapped entirely or on cycle paths).

 The chart and table below show Australian adult cycling participation (18yo+ and 15yo+) between November 1993 (just over a year after the final mandatory helmet law was enforced) and 2013/14 - according to the Population Survey Monitor and Participation in Sport and Physical Recreation surveys published by the Australian Bureau of Statistics.

 Analysis of results in Western Australia suggests the helmet legislation has: